 Based on regulatory feedback from the FDA and EMA, positive data from the ongoing and planned clinical trials of INZ-701 in patients with ENPP1 Deficiency, including comprehensive data demonstrating clinical impact of plasma PPi, could provide the basis for our submission of marketing applications in both the United States and the European Union.
-These data will include final results from our ongoing Phase 1/2 trial in adult patients with ENPP1 Deficiency, available results from our ongoing ENERGY-1 ENERGY 1 trial, available results from the planned pivotal ENERGY-2 ENERGY 2 trial in infants to be initiated outside of the United States, and final results from the ongoing pivotal ENERGY-3 ENERGY 3 trial in pediatric patients.
+These data will include final results from our ongoing Phase 1/2 trial in adult patients with ENPP1 Deficiency, available results from our ongoing ENERGY 1 trial, available results from the planned pivotal ENERGY 2 trial in infants to be initiated outside of the United States, and final results from the ongoing pivotal ENERGY 3 trial in pediatric patients.

-If these marketing applications are approved, we expect to commercially launch INZ-701 for infant and pediatric patients as early as the second half of 2026.
-Data from the planned ENERGY-4 trial in adolescent and adult patients with ENPP1 Deficiency may provide a basis for a supplemental marketing application.
+If these marketing applications are approved, we expect to commercially launch INZ-701 for infant and pediatric patients as early as the second first half of 2026.
+2027.